bigtreetech/docs/docs/Octopus MAX EZ.md

 ### **USB Power Supply**

-After the Octopus MAX EZ has been powered, the Red light `D32` on the left side of the MCU will light up, indicating power on.
-When using only USB to power the board or to supply power via USB, please insert the jumper cap onto the `VUSB`.
+After powering the Octopus MAX EZ, the red LED 'D32' on the left side of the MCU will illuminate, indicating power is on.
+When powering the board via USB only, insert the jumper cap onto 'VUSB'.

 <img src=img/Octopus_MAX_EZ/Octopus_MAX_EZ_Hardware1.png width="450">